 Another reason you might not hear speech output in CoughDrop is that some users in their preferences have disabled button-level speaking.
 The preferences may be set NOT to speak individual buttons, but only when the vocalization box is tapped.

 You can make sure this isn't the problem by hitting a few buttons while in Speak Mode to generate a sentence in the vocalization window.
 When you hit the vocalization window, it should speak all the buttons that have been added there.

 Checking for Volume

 If you're still are not hearing any sound, please make sure to check your volume settings.
-Sometimes the volume is turned down very low, or a bluetooth speaker or headphones are connected, or something is plugged into the headphone jack on your device.
-Usually if you try making sound in some other application you can confirm that sound is being generated correctly.
+Sometimes the volume is turned down very low, or a Bluetooth speaker or headphones are connected, or something is plugged into the headphone jack on your device.
+Usually, if you try making sounds in some other application you can confirm that sound is being generated correctly.

 Checking System Memory